Holiday Charcuterie Board

 • Take a glass and start arranging the salami in a circle, flip it over to form a rose and place it in the middle.

-• Add the sliced brie on the side and add the two other cheeses on the opposite sides and crumble a little bit of each one if you wish.
+• Add the sliced brie on one side then add the two other cheeses on the opposite sides and crumble a little bit of each one if you wish.

 • Take a pack of artisan crisps and place them between the two hard cheeses.
 Add Medjool dates on both sides of the plate and some grapes along the plate.